 During Summer 2016 we are aiming to identify local stories and facts connected to the peace movement in Birmingham, using material from existing archives and newspapers to help to increase understanding of the project’s themes and to help to bring the subject matter to life.

 Volunteers will receive professional research training relating to archives and will be given set topics to investigate.
 Volunteers will be expected to complete tasks such as:

 - Identifying suitable images for use and obtaining copyright permission

 - Suggesting stories for inclusion based on their research

 - Finding figures and ‘bite-size facts’ to stimulate engagement

 - Contacting relevant sources for further information

 This is an excellent opportunity to gain experience within the archives and heritage sector.
-(The volunteer placement is a flexible position with no fixed hours).
+Please note that the volunteer placement is a flexible position with no fixed hours.